Ihaa21/Coco-Deferred-Renderer/README.md

 Build: To build the program, open a command promt and navigate to the build directory.
 Run build.bat and the project should be built.

-Controls: The controls are WASD for camera movement and the mouse pointer rotates the camera around.

 Program Entry Point: The main entry point for the deferred renderer is found at win32_coco.cpp while the deferred renderer's main entry point is found in the function GameUpdateAndRender in coco.cpp.
 The main entry point for the asset builder is found in coco_asset_builder.cpp (both programs get compiled with the build.bat call).

+Controls: The controls are WASD for camera movement and the mouse pointer rotates the camera around.
+You can also set which scene you want to render in the #if statements found in GameUpdateAndRender.